Gdcorte/phpRouting/readme.md

 The purpose of development was to have a better undertanding of the MVC architecture and to study its implementation.

 How to run:
+First it is important to run composer, since its autoload and namespacing are sued to make the project function properly.
 To run this project you must set it up on a apache webserver.
 The webserver must point to the public folder.
 Inside the public folder .htaccess will redirect all incoming requests through a router and activate the controllers to return the Views.
 Plase note that since this is a very basic axample, the Model layer has not been done yet.